Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 - exposure to inappropriate material, which, depending on what is considered to be inappropriate, is found to affect varying numbers of young people

-The greatest risks are found where conversations are not publicly viewable, such as in interactive social media channels and apps (notably through chat & messaging).
-Other risks are found in verbal bullying or in the dissemination of embarrassing or hurtful multimedia material on social networking or social sharing platforms.
+Some risks are found where conversations are not publicly viewable, such as in interactive social media channels and apps (notably through chat & messaging).
+Other risks are found in verbal bullying or in the wide dissemination of embarrassing or hurtful multimedia material on social networking or social sharing platforms.
 Recently there has been an increase in bullying on gaming platforms.
 Online displays of self-harm on social platforms and apps, and even self-cyberbullying, are of considerable concern.
+Many educational resources address the issue of bullying (see below).

 Digital privacy

 It has become clear that it’s equally important to educate youth to safeguard their privacy online and to be aware that material they post to social networking or social sharing sites may leave a permanent data trail or digital footprint (sometimes also called a digital shadow).
-In particular, it’s important to advise young people – and indeed, adults – to tighten up their privacy settings on social networking sites, and not to give out personal data unnecessarily.
+It’s important to advise young people – and indeed adults – to use strong passwords and multi-factor authentication, to tighten up privacy settings on social networking sites, to beware of increasingly sophisticated phishing scams, and to avoid giving out personal data unnecessarily.
 This will help safeguard them from identity theft, as well as offering some protection from cyberbullying and cyberpredation.

 Digital reputation